ajhalili2006-experiments/kooky-insane-stuff/drafts/blog-posts/personal/now-openly-autistic.md

 ## The backstory: The formal diagnosis in early childhood

-I'm gonna admit that I was privileged enough to have a formal diagnosis early on, but my support system is between non-existent and mostly unstable due to flawed understanding about autism (I'm not your cis white male autistic child you ever imagine.)
+I'm going to admit that I was privileged enough to have a formal diagnosis early on, but my support system is between non-existent and mostly unstable due to flawed understanding about autism (I'm not your cis white male autistic child you ever imagine.)

 <!-- Links go here. -->
 [#ActuallyAutistic]: https://todo.com